 After randomly categorizing the study sample into Control and Intervention groups, the anxiety score was calculated pre- and post test.
 The Control group had a baseline mean anxiety score of 10 out of 25 and after receiving the simple written sheet about RCT, the mean score was slightly reduced to 9.60.
 On the other hand, the Intervention group who watched the educational film about RCT, had a mean per-intervention score of 12.06 and a post-score of 9.63 (Figure1).
 In both test groups, males exhibited a lower baseline (per-intervention) anxiety score than females.
 Males in the control group had a mean baseline anxiety score of 9.80 and a post-intervention score of 9.00.
 While males in the intervention group had a mean pre-film score of 9.44 and a post-film score of 8.11.
 Alternatively, females in the control group had a mean of 10.08 as their baseline anxiety level and a mean of 9.84 as their post-interventional score.
 In the intervention group, females reported the mean pre-film score as 12.96 and the post-film score as 10.15 (Figure2).

-only.
+The results of the study indicated that a brief educational video was effective in reducing the level of dental anxiety as measured by the modified dental anxiety scale (MDAS).
+Patients who watched the film had a 2.43 (20.14%) reduction in the mean anxiety score.
+This is especially substantial compared to the control group; whom their mean anxiety level was reduced by 0.4 (4%) only.
 This significant reduction in anxiety highlights the need for proper patient education in the Dental setting.
 Patients who are aware of the procedure may not be as anxious as those who are not properly educated.
 This reduction in anxiety was present regardless of age or previous RCT experience, which supports the need for education as an anxiety reduction tool in all types of patients.

 Furthermore, this study showed gender differences in that males had a lower baseline anxiety level compared to females.
 This may be due to females’ personality and psychological status, since men tend not to reveal their fear as women do.3 These findings were similar to the results in a study by Ganesh R et al (2014) who realized this point regarding gender factor.11

 Anxiety reduction has an extended effect on both patient’s oral health and quality of treatment.
 It has been reported that adolescents who are dentally anxious have been shown to have more severe caries and a higher incidence of Dental caries than those who don’t suffer from Dental anxiety.12 Furthermore, patients may not be able to predict the state of pain under the influence of fear and anxiety.5 Although unconsciously, if a patient is anxious or in extreme dental fear, he/she may avoid treatment by expressing a state of pain.
 The dentist actually explains it as fear rather than pain.
 Therefore, at the dental office, pain and anxiety are usually in association.13,14,15

 Patient education in oral health settings is known to have various benefits.
 It can help in maximizing the importance of preventive oral habits and in determining the best treatment.
 Patient education can also help in minimizing fear and anxiety associated with a procedure,16 which has been demonstrated in our study as well.
 This is particularly helpful in highly anxious groups, where prior knowledge about the steps of a procedure may be beneficial in reducing anxiety.17 Dr. Sorrell in a study performed in 2009 about knowledge transfer to endodontic patients stated that a five-minute video can provide great precious knowledge for endodontic patients.10